GaurangTandon/dotfiles/setup-after-reinstall.md

     - one fix is `sudo apt install libnss3-dev`
     - another is to reinstall Zotero
     - the third is just to reopen Zotero, sometimes just opening and closing works

+## Networking stuff

+1. `sudo apt install whois nmap`
+2. `tracepath` is the default distribution on Ubuntu instead of `traceroute`.
+3. `sai wireshark net-tools` - wireshark latest (3.2) is available on focal apt universe! :) Also, netstat is used for logging ip tables, etc.